praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 <br>

 ***What does it do?***
-- Performs a mouse click on the *doctor card* of the doctor at the specified `INDEX`.
+- Performs a mouse click on the *doctor card* of the doctor associated with the specified `INDEX`.
   - This displays all information about the doctor within the *contact card*.
   - It also filters the *patients list* to only show patients assigned to this doctor.